fullfacing/keycloak4s/README.md

 ## Module: keycloak4s-core <a name="keycloak4s-core"></a>
 The core module contains functionality (such as logging and error handling) and models shared between modules.

-Of note is the KeycloakConfig model that contains the details of a Keycloak server, it is oft required.
+Of note is the KeycloakConfig model that contains the details of a Keycloak server, it is often required.
 It consists of the following:
 * The URL scheme, host and port of the Keycloak server.
 * The name, client ID and client secret of the Keycloak realm providing authorization.
 * The name of the Keycloak realm to be targeted.